jgajic/jgajic/README.md

 This is the list of my hobby projects:

-✨ My first wordpress website ✨
+✨ Judo club wordpress website ✨
 https://judoklubkobra.rs/

 ✨ Learning letters game ✨